AI Misinformation Anxiety: Coping With Deepfakes, Fake News & AI-Generated Lies

 🔒 Protect Against Voice Cloning Scams

 Establish a family "safe word" — a phrase known only to your family that you can use to verify identity during unexpected calls.
 If someone calls claiming to be a relative in trouble, ask for the safe word before sending money or personal information.
 This simple measure defeats most AI voice cloning scams.
-Also minimize public audio of your voice where possible (social media voice messages, public podcasts).
+Also minimize public audio of your voice where possible (social media voice messages, public podcasts) — our AI privacy anxiety guide covers broader strategies for protecting your digital footprint.

 🔎 Use Reverse Image Search